-PASSED: November 21, 2024
+A RESOLUTION

+In the Year of Our Lord Two Thousand and

+Twenty-Four

-In the Year of Our Lord 7 Two Thousand and Twenty-Four A RESOLUTION In Appreciation of Patti L. Gagnon Upon Her Retirement D 1 11 /1 C' r 11
+In Appreciation of Patti L. Gagnon Upon Her Retirement

-Resolved by the City Council of the City of Keene, as follows:

-- WHEREAS: Patti L. Gagnon began her career with the City of Keene September 1, 2004, as Secretary I in the Bureau of Records, part of the Police Department's Administrative Services Division, with the job transitioning to Records Specialist effective July 1, 2012; and - WHEREAS: With high expectations of herself, Pat's focus, determination and hard work-enhanced by her ability to absorb updated information as it was provided and her proficiency with various software systems-ensured she completed her work quickly and thoroughly; and - WHEREAS: With a sometimes-overwhelming amount of information flowing through the Bureau of Records, Pat capitalized daily on her strengths of time management, problem solving, and attention to detail-consistently juggling everchanging and competing lists of priorities and the adjustments demanded by the justice system to produce high quantities of high-quality casework; and - WHEREAS: Pat consistently demonstrated excellent, professional, friendly and caring service with both external and internal customers-listening carefully to their needs, researching answers when not known, patiently explaining reasons behind guidelines when unable to fulfill a request, using good judgment on what to communicate and to whom, and often going above and beyond to be helpful to customers-always well representing the department; and - WHEREAS: Pat's knowledge of prosecutorial law and court procedures, her flexibility in adopting required modifications, and her continuous communication with defense attorneys, defendants, and concerned parents about pending cases assisted the City prosecutors to be well prepared for court each day-even when events evolved overnight-as well as informed about critical issues she encountered with cases; and - WHEREAS: Pat is well appreciated as an asset for her contributions of valuable ideas, opinions and workable solutions to meeting short- and long-term goals; for taking on extra work and varying her schedule during absences of other administrative staff; for resolving court case backlogs; and especially for her initiative, dedication and effort proposing and spearheading implementation of the dramatic transformation in procedure to allow continuous cross training that keeps the team informed of updates and changes in policies, workflow, and job tasks-for which she was given an Employee Achievement Award in 2007 and which continues to be successful; and - WHEREAS: Combined with Pat's proactivity in anticipating and solving problems as they arise-not jumping to conclusions but analyzing situations, researching how they occurred to prevent their recurrence, and possible solutions-as well as her willingness to accept any assignment, she progressed into a multi-talented and valuable employee who was an asset to her team; and - WHEREAS: Pat retired November 8, 2024, with over 20 years of honorable service to the City; - NOW, THEREFORE, BE IT RESOLVED, that the City Council of Keene hereby extends its sincere thanks to Patti L. Gagnon for her dedication to the City of Keene and wishes her the very best for her retirement years; and - BE IT FURTHER RESOLVED that a copy of this Resolution, properly engrossed, be presented to Pat in appreciation of her years of service to the City of Keene and the greater Monadnock community.
+Resolved by the City Council of the City of Keene, as follows: WHEREAS: Patti L. Gagnon began her career with the City of Keene September 1, 2004, as Secretary I in the Bureau of Records, part of the Police Department's Administrative Services Division, with the job transitioning to Records Specialist effective July 1, 2012; and WHEREAS: With high expectations of herself, Pat's focus, determination and hard work-enhanced by her ability to absorb updated information as it was provided and her proficiency with various software systems-ensured she completed her work quickly, thoroughly, and with few errors but, on the occasions they did occur, she held herself accountable and took immediate action to make corrections; and WHEREAS: With a sometimes-overwhelming amount of information flowing through the Bureau of Records, Pat capitalized daily on her strengths of time management, problem solving, and attention to detail-consistently juggling everchanging and competing lists of priorities and the adjustments demanded by the justice system to produce high quantities of high-quality casework; and WHEREAS: Pat consistently demonstrated excellent, professional, friendly and caring service with both external and internal customers-listening carefully to their needs, researching answers when not known, patiently explaining reasons behind guidelines when unable to fulfill a request, using good judgment on what to communicate and to whom, and often going above and beyond to be helpful to customers-always well representing the department; and WHEREAS: Pat's knowledge of prosecutorial law and court procedures, her flexibility in adopting required modifications, and her continuous communication with defense attorneys, defendants, and concerned parents about pending cases assisted the City prosecutors to be well prepared for court each day-even when events evolved overnight-as well as informed about critical issues she encountered with cases; and WHEREAS: Pat is well appreciated as an asset for her contributions of valuable ideas, opinions and workable solutions to meeting short- and long-term goals; for taking on extra work and varying her schedule during absences of other administrative staff; for resolving court case backlogs; and especially for her initiative, dedication and effort proposing and spearheading implementation of the dramatic transformation in procedure to allow continuous cross training that keeps the team informed of updates and changes in policies, workflow, and job tasks-for which she was given an Employee Achievement Award in 2007 and which continues to be successful; and WHEREAS: Combined with Pat's proactivity in anticipating and solving problems as they arise-not jumping to conclusions but analyzing situations, researching how they occurred to prevent their recurrence, and possible solutions-as well as her willingness to accept any assignment, she progressed into a multi-talented and valuable employee who was an asset to her team; and her years of service to the City of Keene and the greater Monadnock community.

+NOW, THEREFORE, BE IT RESOLVED, that the City Council of Keene hereby extends its sincere thanks to Patti L.

+BE IT FURTHER RESOLVED that a copy of this Resolution, properly engrossed, be presented to Pat in appreciation of